spdrnl/r-fastapi/README.md

 And additional library called RhpcBLASctl is used to set the number of BLAS threads to 1.
 Otherwise concurrency could get messy.

+## Modeling
+A small three feature linear model with 3 features is generated with Tidymodels.
+The following steps are taken:

+- The data is split in analysis and testing.
+- Using v-fold cross-validation a small grid search is performed for a linear model.
+- The best settings are used to fit the model on the complete analysis set.
+- The workflow is slimmed down for prediction using the butcher library.

+This setup represents a minimal viable workflow for model development.

 ## Performance

 Performance for a small three variable linear model is around 100 requests per second per CPU.
 If this performance can persist over longer periods, it should cover quite some use cases.